mukhamadazistholib/marinegeo.github.io/index.md

 ## Purpose

-Collaborative website for people in the MarineGEO network to discover methods, learn data management techniques, and download methods and data entry templates.
+Collaborative website for people in the MarineGEO network to discover methods, learn data management techniques, and download methods, field sheets and data entry templates.

 ## Project Modules